eman1369a/EDP-Dental/Collab Notebooks/README.md

 Customizable for different sales team structures and lead types.
 Demonstrates practical usage of data analysis techniques to solve real-world business problems.
 This project serves as an excellent example of applying data analysis and manipulation techniques to improve the efficiency and effectiveness of a sales team's lead distribution process.

+#Clean Phoneburner Data for CRM

+This Python script demonstrates strong data wrangling skills by processing a dataset containing contact information for dental practices.
+The script cleans the data by removing empty phone numbers, converting phone numbers to a standardized format, filling in missing values, and categorizing specialties.
+It also applies a function to assign territories based on the state of the dental practice and generates campaign names accordingly.
+In addition, the script cleans up the "Attn To" field by removing unnecessary characters and standardizing the formatting.
+This script showcases the use of Pandas, regex, and lambda functions to efficiently clean and transform a large dataset, making it a valuable asset for any company that deals with large amounts of data.